www.batteryvalue.com.au

 Q: What sort of charger do you recommend?

-Any 'intelligent' three stage charger with a setting for AGM battery, as long as the charger is rated greater than one tenth of the rated battery capacity, and the charger is rated smaller than one quarter of the rated battery capacity.
+Any 'intelligent' three stage charger with a setting for AGM battery, as long as the charger is rated between 6~25A.

-Our top of the range quality precision charger (made by Taiwan based WAECO DOMETIC OEM charger supplier) allow to manually set the different charging voltages.
-Not even ctek offer this kind of precision voltage adjustability.
+Our top of the range quality precision charger (made by Taiwan based WAECO DOMETIC OEM charger supplier) is most suitable for charging one and up to four BV95-12 batteries.

 Check the following recommended features when comparing battery chargers: